peterdanis/ct/README.md

 #### DAX in front of DynamoDB

 Use DAX (DynamoDB Accelerator) in front of DynamoDB.
-I can't judge pros & cons, haven't use the service nor read its limitations.
+I can't judge pros & cons, haven't use the service nor read its limitations, but could be worthwhile to do research / PoC.

 #### API GW / CDN cache